Pack your bag for these uniquely Australian experiences

 Back near Adelaide, tack on an extra evening (or five) at the brand-new Sequoia Lodge, which is vying to be South Australia’s most luxurious stay with an ambitious culinary program and tree-top views from glass- and timber-lined rooms.

-Visit a groundbreaking new museum in Perth
+Visit Perth’s groundbreaking museum

 Standing in stark contrast against the crimson brick of Perth’s historical downtown, Western Australia’s newest and sleekest museum, Boola Bardip, continues the city’s attempt to re-designate land to its original custodians – the Whadjuk Nyoongar people.